kovaacs/PWABuilder/apps/blog/src/posts/pwa-inking/pwa-inking.md

 ## What next

-We are still planning our roadmap and we would love to hear from you!
+We are still planning our roadmap, and we would love to hear from you!
 Let the PWABuilder team know what you think of this version and what you think should come next.

 Find us on [our Twitter (@pwabuilder)](https://twitter.com/pwabuilder) and engage with us on [our GitHub repo](https://github.com/pwa-builder/).